ainaral/ainaral/README.md

 I'm a second year IT student, currently pursuing Mobile Solutions as my professional major.

-* 🌍  I'm based in Espoo
+* 🌍  I'm based in Espoo, Finland
-* 🧠  I'm learning React Native
+* 🧠  Currently learning React Native
-* 📫   How to reach me: [linkedin profile](https://www.linkedin.com/in/ainara-larranaga-flores)
+* 🤔  I’m looking for an internship to gain experience and deploy my programming skills

 ### Skills